EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Install-Remote-Server-Administration-Tools.md

 ## Introduction

-In this practice, you will install the Remote Server Administration Tools on CL1.
+Install the Remote Server Administration Tools for Active Directory Domain Services, File Services, and the Server Manager on CL1.

 ## Instructions